VODANA/Cedar-deployment/README.md

 # Cedar-deployment

-This is a deployment documentation of CEDAR Platform on Ubuntu.
+This is a deployment documentation of CEDAR Develeoper Installation Mode on Ubuntu.